 Crocker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Crocker is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Crocker who work in food service (13.72%), business and financial occupations (11.95%), and office and administrative support (11.28%).

-Crocker’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Crocker’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of people in Crocker with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.92% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Crocker is quite a bit lower than the national average among all cities of 21.84%: just 10.92% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Crocker in 2022 was $30,028, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,112 for a family of four.
 However, Crocker contains both very wealthy and poor people as well.